Leadership and Social Justice

 |Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|

-Organize, Mobilize: Leadership for Social Change is a course designed to provide engaged students and young activists with the tools and theory needed to become successful community organizers.
+Leadership and Social Justice is a course designed to provide engaged students with the tools and theory needed to become successful change makers, activists, and community organizers.
 This course explores how grassroots movements can transform communities, cultural norms, and global systems.
 How are campaigns developed, initiated, and orchestrated?
 What factors determine a campaign's success or failure?
 How can one person turn a vision for change into reality?

-Students will engage in various hands-on workshops and simulations, such as identifying an issue, developing a realistic timeline, publicizing your campaign, engaging the press, catering to your audience, and choosing effective tactics.
-Through case studies of various movements--anti-sweatshop, civil rights and Black Panther, prison reform, environmental justice, and movements around identity (lgbtq, race, immigration)--students will learn strategies and skills for building and initiating a localized campaign.
+Students will engage in various hands-on workshops and simulations, such as identifying an issue, developing a realistic timeline, publicizing a campaign, engaging the press, catering to an audience, and choosing effective tactics.
+Through case studies on various movements such as anti-sweatshop, gender equity, non-violent civil rights and identity movements (LGBTQ, race, immigration), students will learn strategies and skills for building and initiating a localized campaign.